RunInUAE

 RunInUAE is intended to make it incredibly easy to run old Amiga games on AmigaOS4, and it comes with an easy installer, so that you can:

-If you are not using AmigaOS4.1 Update 4, and do not have an Amiga Forever CD, then a fake Workbench 3.1 will be created, but please be warned that this is not as compatible as the real thing.
+If you are not using AmigaOS4.1 Update 4 (or later), and do not have an Amiga Forever CD, then a fake Workbench 3.1 will be created, but please be warned that this is not as compatible as the real thing.
 Also note that "Basic Workbench mode" does not work with the fake Workbench.

 If there were any installation issues, they should be displayed in a "RunInUAE installer errors" window.
 Close this window when you don't need it.
 If installation failed, then you can try running the installer again.
 Please email me if you cannot get it to install (you can get my address from the 8.
 Last words & contact details chapter).

-2. If you didn't create a fake Workbench 3.1, then you can check RunInUAE installed OK by first clicking on the RunInUAE icon in AmiDock, to get it's window to appear, and then choosing the "Boot Workbench" item from it's "Control E-UAE" menu.
+2. As long as you didn't create a fake Workbench 3.1, then you can check RunInUAE installed OK: First click on the RunInUAE icon in AmiDock, to get it's window to appear, then choose the "Boot Workbench" item from it's "Control E-UAE" menu.
 After some seconds you should see Workbench 3.1 appear full screen.
-Please note that Workbench uses a 640x256 screen, but by default E-UAE shows it in a scrollable 320x256 screen, so that games look good but run fast.
+Please note that Workbench uses a 640x256 screen, but by usually E-UAE shows it in a scrollable 320x256 screen, so that games look good but run fast.

 You can now quit E-UAE (by pressing Ctrl-Alt-Q).

 HOWEVER, if your monitor was not able to display the 320x256 screen, or it did not appear full screen, then you need to make RunInUAE use 640x480 instead.
-You can do this using the "Settings > Set default screen size to > 640x480" menu option for RunInUAE's window.
+You can do this using the "Shared settings > Set default screen size to > 640x480" menu option for RunInUAE's window.
 Performance will not be quite as good, so you may wish to read the 6.1.
-How to get RunInUAE working with your monitor chapter.
+How to get RunInUAE working with your monitor section.

 If you don't have AmigaOS4.1 Update 4 (or later), and you want to be able to double-click on an ADF file to run it, then you need to configure this manually: